Worldwide Guide to Women in Leadership

 1999 Candidate-Minister Joy Emordi

-She and the other candidate-ministers were nominated do the cabinet by the newly elected President but they were all turned down by the Senate for various reasons.
+The Senate rejected her and the other candidate-ministers nominated by the newly elected President for various reasons.

 1999 Candidate-Minister Salome Audu